-UK Training Programme
+UK Training Programmes

-The full time training programme is called Reconstructive Science and is part of the Scientist Training Program (STP).
+The funded training programme is called Reconstructive Science and is part of the Scientist Training Program (STP).
 This is a 3 year Masters (MSc), with clinical work based placement at a UK, accredited, specialist training unit that leads to registration as a Clinical Scientist.
 For the senior Consultant level posts (see careers) there is further Higher Specialist Scientific Training (HSST).
 Further information is available at NHS careers and the NSHCS website.

 If you would like further information contact the IMPT Education Officer.

 The IMPT is actively involved in the assessment of training units for the provision of the scientific training programme.
 Senior IMPT representatives provide valuable insight for the assessment teams.